Special Offer Limited Time: 15% Off Your First Service Offer ends soon

 ๐Ÿ”ฅ Fire Hazards

-Constantly gnaw electrical wiring — the #1 cause of unexplained attic fires.
+Gnaw electrical wiring — #1 cause of attic fires.

 ๐Ÿ Insulation Damage

-Tear up insulation for nesting, reducing energy efficiency and creating costly repairs.
+Tear up insulation for nesting, reducing energy efficiency.

 ๐Ÿ’ง Water Damage

-Chew through roofing and soffits, creating entry points for water, rot, and mold.
+Chew through roofing, creating entry points for water and mold.

 ๐Ÿ“ข Constant Noise

-Early morning scurrying and scratching in attics disrupts sleep and signals a growing problem.
+Early morning scurrying in attics signals a growing colony.

 Identify Your Pest